-- 2. Any student who receives a Penalty Notification may appeal the decision by submitting a Notice of Appeal of Academic Misconduct/Penalty Form to the Centre for Academic Excellence and Quality Assurance (CAE) within five (5) business days from the time the Penalty Notification is sent to the offending student's College email account.
-A student who does not file a Notice of Appeal within five (5) business days of Notification loses their right to appeal.
-Any extensions are at the discretion of the Executive Director, Academic Excellence and Quality Assurance of the CAE. - 3.
-A hearing before the Academic Misconduct Appeal Panel shall be set within five (5) business days of receipt of Notice of Appeal.
+- 2. Any student who receives a Penalty Notification may appeal the decision by submitting a Notice of Appeal of Academic Misconduct Form to the Centre for Academic Excellence (CAE) within five (5) days from the time the Penalty Notification is sent to the offending student's College email account.
+A student who does not file a Notice of Appeal within five (5) days of Notification loses their right to appeal.
+Any extensions are at the discretion of the Executive Director of the CAE. - 3.
+A hearing before the Academic Misconduct Appeal Panel shall be set within five (5) days of receipt of Notice of Appeal.
 The Chair of the Academic Misconduct Appeal Panel may extend the time for the convening of the hearing in such circumstances as he /she deems appropriate.
-The Chair of the Panel will provide the Executive Director, Academic Excellence and Quality Assurance of the CAE with the Panel's decision in writing within three (3) business days after the conclusion of the hearing. - 4.
-The Executive Director, Academic Excellence and Quality Assurance of the CAE will notify the appellant of the decision with reasons, in writing, within two (2) business days of the receipt of the Academic Misconduct Appeal Panel's decision.
+The Chair of the Panel will provide the Executive Director of the CAE with the Panel's decision in writing within three (3) days after the conclusion of the hearing. - 4.
+The Executive Director of the CAE will notify the appellant of the decision with reasons, in writing, within two (2) days of the receipt of the Academic Misconduct Appeal Panel's decision.